colomoto/colomoto.github.io/content/events/2018/discrete-biology-meeting.md

 ---
-title: "Meeting on Discrete Models and Formal Verification in Biology"
+title: Meeting on Discrete Models and Formal Verification in Biology
-date: 2018/07/30 11:30:00
+date: 2018-07-30
 summary: Meeting about using cutting edge techniques from computer science.
 Murray Edwards College, Cambridge, August 29-31.
 ---